RestfulBlue/indexer/readme.md

 reader
     .search(
-        // search for all the documents which contains control term TermFilter("control"),
+        // search for all the documents which contain control term TermFilter("control"),
         // extract positions of control term from document DefaultDocumentExtractor(listOf("control"))